 Blockchain’s main application in the life sciences industry is for creating so-called ‘smart contracts’, which you’ll also hear called ‘self-executing contracts’.

-The term ‘self-executing’ describes how these work – no intermediary is required because all participating parties have access to a decentralised ledger that records the details of the transaction.
+The term ‘self-executing’ describes how these work – no intermediary is required because all participating parties have access to a decentralized ledger that records the details of the transaction.

 This way of applying blockchain to contracts makes them transparent to all parties, helping to avoid conflict.
 The smart contract can also define certain rules and penalties, and enforce these automatically where required.
 No wonder it’s seen as disruptive technology – whole industries have been built around the execution and enforcement of contracts.